 Trained at Le Cordon Bleu Culinary School, Chef Charbel Robert Adaimy has sizzled at such prestigious establishments as the Ritz Carlton and the Belvedere Restaurant at The Peninsula Hotel in Beverly Hills.
-As the Head Chef at Figaro Bistro, he utilizes organic products to promote a healthy delicious diet. in this recipe, he dishes out his Vegetable Vol-au-Vent.
+As the Head Chef at Figaro Bistro, he utilizes organic products to promote a healthy diet.
+In this recipe, he dishes out his Vegetable Vol au Vent.

-Traditionally, a vol-au-vent is a light pastry shell filled with a ragout of meat or fish.
-In this recipe, the traditional meat has been replaced with a delicious vegetable ratatouille.
-This dish can work beautifully as a summer lunch entrée or the puff pastry can be cut into smaller circles for bite-size hors d’ oeuvres.
+Traditionally, a vol au vent is a light pastry shell filled with a ragout of meat or fish.
+In this vegetarian recipe, the traditional meat has been replaced with a delicious vegetable ratatouille.
+This dish can work beautifully as a summer lunch entrée or the puff pastry can be cut into smaller circles for bite-size hor’s d’ oeuvres.

 Take one of the circles and cut out a 5 and 3⁄4-inch circle leaving a very delicate donut shape.
 Take that donut shape and place it over the remaining 6-inch circle.
 It is now ready to be baked.